viamrobotics/docs/docs/components/camera/_index.md

 You can also use the camera component with the following services:

-- [data management service](/services/data/): to capture and sync the camera's data
+- [Data management service](/services/data/): To capture and sync the camera's data
-- [vision service](/services/vision/): to use computer vision to interpret the camera stream
+- [Vision service](/services/vision/): To use computer vision to interpret the camera stream
 - [SLAM service](/services/slam/): for mapping